LorenzoPiombini/Mool/README.md

 from the original chunck, the system will keep truck of the memory and free accordingly, when the user will call **cancel_memory()** function from the Mool API.

+## Security
+since the **malloc()** behavior is sometime weird and puzzling, depending on the platform that you are on, Mool desing try to enahnce memory security by putting a limit to the memory using a page size, after the allocated memory, ensuring that, if the program overflows the **MEM_SIZE**, will always crash.